 Tuesday, August 12, 2014

 I've been food tracking for a few years now- not faithfully, but regularly.
 I even tracked throughout my pregnancy (see here).
-Though I typically track points as a Weight Watcher member, I didn't when I was pregnant (because I wasn't trying to lose weight).
+Though I typically track points as a WW member, I didn't when I was pregnant.
 I decided to continue tracking what I ate without worrying about points- and focusing more so about proper servings from the various food groups.
 As I mentioned in this post, to find the proper serving sizes when I was pregnant, I went to choosemyplate.gov to personalize my servings.
 I figured I would go back to tracking points without worrying about food servings once I wasn't pregnant anymore.
 I did just track points for a while, but I missed tracking food servings.
 I decided I would track both points and servings for some time and see how it works out for me.
 I'm super motivated by it right now- so far so good.

 If you'd like to make your own, this is what I did.
 I went to choosemyplate.gov- specifically this page:

 You'll have to register if you haven't used the site before.
-I logged in and updated my profile.
-I'm not pregnant anymore, but I am breastfeeding.
-Also my weight went down somewhat (not as much as I would have liked. ;) Once I updated my profile, I went to "My Plan:"
+Once I updated my profile, I went to "My Plan:"

 On that page, my serving sizes were listed (they're not different right now that I'm breastfeeding as when I was pregnant):

 This is a break down of my categories and daily allowance with examples of various food group servings and tips:

 (The images above are from the choosemyplate.gov website.
 See their site for a personalized plan).